China Resources Power shares tumble on graft accusations

 China Resources Gas shares fell 3.6 percent on Wednesday.

 In May, China Resources Power announced that it planned to merge with the natural gas distributor to create what analysts say will lead to a more integrated energy group.
-The combined entity would have a total market value of $17 billion (11.17 billion pounds) based on Wednesday's closing prices.
+The combined entity would have a total market value of $17 billion based on Wednesday's closing prices.

 The report posted on Xinhua's website and on Chinese twitter-like Weibo feed had the journalist, identified as Wang Zhiwen, accusing the executives of "intentionally causing a loss of billions of yuan of state-owned assets" through the acquisitions in the northern province of Shanxi.